alexfernandez/alexfernandez.github.io/2023/climate-change-solutions.md

 ![A simplified tree.
 Source: the author](pics/climate-change-tree.png "A cylindrical trunk with a cross-section given by its radius, below a canopy of branches and leaves, and in the ground some roots.")

-How much does the tree weigh?
+How much does each tree weigh?
 Wood has a density similar to water (some woods float, others don't), which is 1 kg per liter (a cube with sides of 10 cm), so our average tree trunk will weigh: